 What is an appeal?
 An appeal is asking for a hearing because you do not like a decision the Department of Human Services (DHS) makes.
 You have the right to file an appeal if you disagree with a decision.
 You do not have to pay to file an appeal.
 [441 lowa Administrative Code Chapter 7].

 How do I appeal?
 Filing an appeal is easy.
-You must appeal in writing by doing one of the following:
+You must appeal in writing for all programs, except for SNAP.
+You can appeal in person or by telephone for SNAP.
+To appeal in writing, do one of the following: